 If the UK is to drive down its carbon emissions, we need to reduce our usage of fossil fuels such as oil and gas for transport, which are a major contributor to emissions.
 In 2018, the government announced plans to ban the sale of petrol and diesel cars by 2040, which was brought forward to 2035 in 2020.

 While many of our customers are now considering buying their first electric vehicle (EV), some are concerned about the cost, choice of model, range of travel and the availability of charging points.
-This part of our website aims to help you get to know all about EVs and EV charging.

 An electric or ‘alternatively fuelled vehicle’ is any vehicle that doesn’t rely on a conventional petrol or diesel engine.